DARTH-git/Course-Modularization/content/home/next.md

 weight: 1
 ---

-## Workshop feedback survey
+### Setup and Pre-worksohp

-Thank you for attending the 2021 Janssen Decision Modeling in R workshop given by the DARTH workgroup!
-If you could take a few moments to fill out this [feedback survey](https://forms.gle/8Efy3hrXSjXM6QySA), it can really help us improve our instructional materials and forms of delivery.
-Thanks in advance!
+Thank you for joining us at the 2021 Cost-Effectiveness and Decision Modeling using R Workshop!
+Please go through everything in [setup]() before August 23.